wailingwombat/wailingwombat.github.io/projects/ibm-itsupport.md

 - Designed an automated response tool in Slack that answered commonly asked IT questions.
 - Designed the conversational flow.
-- Succesfully helped employees find solutions to their problems and spend less time searching for information.
+- Succesfully helped employees find solutions to their problems and **spend less time searching for information**.
 Also filled a gap when a co-worker or support is not online like at night time.
-- Reduce number of tickets for simple IT problem.
+- **Reduce number of tickets** for simple IT problem.
 Success was measured through data and user research.
 - Created a standard for chatbot on Slack in Figma.